stablestud/com.betaflight.Configurator/README.md

 ## Generated files

-The following files are auto generated and should not be changed by hand.
+The following files are auto generated and should not be changed manually.
 Instead run `generate-sources.sh` to generate the latest sources based on the selected Betaflight Configurator Version in `generate-sources.sh`

 - `src-appdata.json`